Chestnut-belted gnateater: Taxonomy

 The chestnut-belted gnateater was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus auritus.
 Gmelin based his description on "Le fourmilier à oreilles blanches" that had been described and illustrated in 1778 by French polymath Comte de Buffon in his Histoire Naturelle des Oiseaux.
 Buffon had access to both male and female specimens that had been collected in Cayenne.
-The chestnut-belted gnateater is now placed with eight other gnateaters in the genus Conopophaga that was introduced in 1816 by the French ornithologist Louis Jean Pierre Vieillot.
+The chestnut-belted gnateater is now placed with eight other gnateaters in the genus Conopophaga that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 It is the type species of the genus.
 The genus name combines the Ancient Greek kōnōps meaning "gnat" with -phagos meaning "-eating".
 The specific name aurita if from Latin auritus meaning "-eared" or "long eared".